TILOS-AI-Institute/MacroPlacement/Testcases/ariane133/README.md

        ({rdata_aligned[63:58], rdata_o[57:56], rdata_aligned[55:50],
        rdata_o[49:48]}));
 ```
-In each of the above four memory instantiations, only four read data (rd_out) and write data (wd_in) bits are used among the 16-bits.
-So we replace the four 16bit memory with a single 16bit memory and update the connections accordingly.
+In each of the above four memory instantiations, only four read data (rd_out) and write data (wd_in) bits are used among the 16 bits.
+So, we replace the four 16-bit memories with a single 16-bit memory and update the connections accordingly.
 Here is the updated version with the single memory macro

 ```Verilog
   fakeram45_256x16 \macro_mem[0].i_ram (.clk (clk_i), .we_in (we_i),